 While our primary focus continues to be residential real estate markets in the Tier II and Tier III cities in China, in 2012 we expanded to the U.S. market and have opportunistically secured three real estate properties.
 Two of these projects are acquired for resale and the other one is a residential real estate development project in Williamsburg, Brooklyn, New York.
 For the six months ended June 30, 2013, our U.S. operations had not acquired any new projects for resale or development.
 We are in the early stage of expanding into the U.S. and there can be no assurance that we will be able to succeed in the U.S. market.
 We have limited experience in the U.S. real estate market and may not be able to develop and implement an effective property development process appropriate for the U.S. market.
-In addition, given our limited experience in the U.S. market, it may be difficult for us to accurately forecast our future revenues and expenses related to existing and future projects in the U.S. Whenever our U.S. operations are profitable, we are subject to U.S. federal and, where applicable, state and local income taxes on our U.S. business, which could be significant.
+In addition, given our limited experience in the U.S. operations are profitable, we are subject to U.S. federal and, where applicable, state and local income taxes on our U.S. business, which could be significant.
 Our ability to locate appropriate future projects in the U.S. and generate future revenues from such projects may require us to expend significant capital and management resources.